Strojove-uceni/2024-final-kulisci-adamek-a-vojtasek/README.md

 ## 📘 **Final Thoughts**
 This README is designed to help users, instructors, and collaborators understand how **Remi** works.
 It explains the purpose, methodology, and usage clearly, while also offering insights into how to run and evaluate the system.
 Let us know if you'd like any part refined or expanded.

+References

+YOLOv11: An Overview of the Key Architectural Enhancements.
+Retrieved from [https://arxiv.org/abs/2410.17725]

+Radford, A., et al. (2021).
+Learning Transferable Visual Models From Natural Language Supervision.
+Retrieved from [https://arxiv.org/abs/2103.00020]